Harden's 47 points lead Rockets over Jazz 102-97

 Mitchell had 23 points for the Jazz, who have lost four of five.

+"We had a hard time scoring for a while, and that was about the same time we weren't close enough to (Harden), and he rose up and hit a big 3 and made a series of plays," Jazz coach Quin Snyder said.

-Harden, who made 15 of 16 free throws, had six rebounds, five assists and five steals.
+Harden, who hit 15 of 16 free throws, had six rebounds, five assists and five steals.

+"He's been getting really hot the last week, playing really aggressive, and we let him get to the free throw line, which was one of the things that we were talking about trying to avoid," Rubio said.

 The Rockets had a 10-point lead after three periods and Harden put them up by 11 on a 3-pointer with about nine minutes left in the fourth.
 Mitchell had a nifty spinning layup before the Rockets missed five shots over their next two possessions and Danuel House turned it over the next time down.